 What is Boiler Pressure?

 In a nutshell, your boiler heats cold water in the tank which flows through a series of radiators and pipes throughout your home.
 Your water pressure needs to be in-check in order for the water to flow through your home efficiently.
+Visit Radiator Outlet to buy a new radiator.
 In most modern boilers, the pressure is controlled and maintained by a ‘filling loop’, which connects to your cold water pipe.
 We’ll look further into this.

 Why is my Boiler Pressure Low?